-ARMS Training Fellow is a title given to an individual recognised by the Accreditation Council as having the knowledge and skills to present workshops as part of the Foundation or Established Level Accreditation Programs.
+ARMS Training Fellow is a title given to an individual recognised by the Accreditation Council as having the knowledge and skills to present workshops as part of the Foundation Level Accreditation Program or for Master Classes.
 The Accreditation Council is authorised to oversee quality standards of delivery content.
 Training Fellows are from the broad remit of ARMS Chapters, including Australia, New Zealand and Singapore.
-A list of fellows is available at the ARMS website.
+A list of Training Fellows is available on the ARMS website.

-Training Fellows for fill at least one of the following:
+Training Fellows fulfill at least one of the following:

 · Deliver Foundation Level Accreditation modules as part of the FLAP